 Poor patient compliance with eye drop regimens and the need for frequent administration of eye drops at high drug concentrations due to rapid washout by the tears can create challenges in the successful management of ocular diseases and conditions.
 For example, poor patient compliance can lead to diminished efficacy and disease progression and high drug concentrations can create side effects.
-We are developing therapies to replace standard of care eye drop regimens with our innovative extended-delivery, drug-eluting intracanalicular inserts, which we formerly referred to as punctum plugs.
-Our intracanalicular inserts are designed to release a therapeutic agent to the surface of the eye over an extended period.
-The goal for our intracanalicular depot product candidates is to change the management of many front-of-the-eye diseases and conditions from frequent, pulsed eye drop therapy, characterized by significant variations in drug concentration over time, to longer term, extended delivery of therapeutic agents to improve patient outcomes.
+We are developing therapies to replace standard of care eye drop regimens with our innovative extended-delivery, drug-eluting intracanalicular inserts.
+The goal for our intracanalicular insert product candidates is to change the management of many front-of-the-eye diseases and conditions from frequent, pulsed eye drop therapy, characterized by significant variations in drug concentration over time, to longer term, extended delivery of therapeutic agents to improve patient outcomes.